• PASTOR projects

 Saturday, November 8, 2025, 7:30PM, First Church of Glastonbury, Glastonbury, Connecticut

 Transcribing sounds easy, but I assure you it is not.
 First, I had to get accustom’d to the script and often unconventional spelling and manner of writing.
-(You’ll notice that I’m using a hyphen when a word ends in an “ed”; Hannah did, too!)
-Then, I tried to decipher what was faded or what Hannah herself tried to conceal (which I did!).
+(You’ll notice that I’m using an apostrophe when a word ends in an “ed”; Hannah did, too!)
+Then, I tried to decipher (which I often did!) what was faded or what Hannah herself tried to conceal.
 Next, there are all the names, some of which are abbreviated, and many which are not at all common today.
 Other challenges are the little doodles and graphs that surely have some meaning, but what?

 After making this transcription of a transcription, I was fascinated by this young woman, sometimes catty, sometimes capricious, always adventurous, and eternally self-deprecating.
 Then I transcribed another journal from when she is 60 years older: quite a contrast to her earlier musings.